A Nodal Immersed Finite Element-Finite Difference Method: Benchmarks

 \subsubsection{Compression Test}

 This benchmark is a plane strain quasi-static problem involving a rectangular block with a downward traction applied in the center of the top side of the mesh and zero vertical displacement applied on the bottom boundary.
 It was used by Reese \etal~\cite{Reese1999} to test a stabilization technique for low order finite elements.
 The computational domain for this benchmark is $[0,L]\times[0,L]$, with $L = 40\ \text{cm}$.
-The Cartesian grid uses a single refinement level with

-in which $M$ is the number of elements per the longest edge in the Lagrangian mesh and $2$ is the ratio of $L$ to that longest edge.
+The Cartesian grid uses a single refinement level with $N = \mathrm{ceil}\left(2 M \efac \mfac\right)$, in which $M$ is the number of elements per the longest edge in the Lagrangian mesh and $2$ is the ratio of $L$ to that longest edge.
 The time step size is $\Delta t = 0.001 \euleriandx \ \text{s}$.
 Figure~\ref{fig:comp-mesh} depicts the loading configuration and dimensions of the structure.
 The structure uses a modified Neo-Hookean material model.
 Table~\ref{tb:cb-param} lists the physical and numerical parameters used in this benchmark.

 Zero horizontal displacement is also imposed along the top side.
 All other boundary conditions are zero traction.
 The primary quantity of interest is the $y$-displacement of the point at the center of the top face.
 The penalty parameter to fix the bottom in place is $\kappa_{\text{S}} = 2.5 \cdot \frac{\Delta x}{\Delta t} \frac{\text{dyn}}{\text{cm}^3}$.
 We gradually apply the traction to the solid boundary linearly in time so that the full load is applied at $T_{\text{l}} = 40.0$ s, and we wait until time $T_\text{f} = 100.0$ s for the structure to reach equilibrium.
 The numbers of solid degrees of freedom (DoFs) range from $m = 15$ to $m = 4753$ for the FE ($\Pone$/$\Pone$) results and all the IFED results.
 We explore the effect of using mesh factors of $\mfac = 0.5,$ $0.75,$ and $1.0$.